GaryFeng86/EEP523HW1/README.md

 Features

-Add Task: Users can add new tasks to the list.
+1.Add Task: Users can add new tasks to the list.
-Remove Task: Tasks can be removed from the list.
+2.Remove Task: Tasks can be removed from the list.
-Set Deadlines: Users can set deadlines for tasks using a time picker dialog.
+3.Set Deadlines: Users can set deadlines for tasks using a time picker dialog.
-Task Count: The app displays the total number of tasks in the list.
+4.Task Count: The app displays the total number of tasks in the list.
 Development Environment

 Development Tools: This app is developed using Android Studio with Kotlin.